 In winemaking, though, it’s certainly not all about quantity.
 There are regulations in place that limit the amount of wine allowed to be produced from a certain surface area of vineyard.
 This is referred to as yield-control and it’s main purpose is to control quality levels, depending on the location of a specific vineyard site or group of vineyards world-wide.
 For example: within the AOC of Hermitage in France’s Northern Rhône region, winemakers are limited to producing 40 hectolitres of wine per 1 hectare of vineyard area for red wines, and 45 hL/ha for whites.

 Yield control is really important when it comes to making quality wine because vines that produce too many grape clusters will become exhausted and unable to properly nourish their fruit.
 The result: grapes with less concentration leading to out of balance wines.

 An old vine, for example, will naturally produce very concentrated fruit compared to an untended younger one because it’s output of grape clusters is lower.
 The little bit of fruit it produces will, therefore, be higher in concentration and flavour.
 That’s why it’s especially important for quality-focused growers to cut back the younger, more vigorous vines in the winter.
 But in the end, it’s all about finding a vine’s balance.

 Why is it important to prune while the vines are dormant?

 Pruning too early can stimulate new growth, which likely won’t harden up in-time for the cold weather.
 By late winter the vines are in full chill-out mode and not a lot goes on within them.
-Other than a bit of root growth (if the soil temperature isn’t too cold) the vine is basically just hibernating until spring.
-Their roots will have taken up enough nutrients post-harvest to store as energy and use to develop shoots when spring arrives.
+Other than a bit of root growth (if the soil temperature isn’t too low) the vine is basically just hibernating until spring.
+The roots will have taken up enough nutrients post-harvest to store as energy and use to develop shoots when spring arrives.